At the Miami Herald, newsroom turns into shelter for reporters and their families

 The Herald relocated to its new office building in 2013.
 Aminda Marqués Gonzalez, executive editor of the Herald, told CNNMoney that when the newspaper was scouting the area for office space, the ghost of Hurricane Andrew was in the back of everyone's mind.

-During Hurricane Andrew, Gonzalez lost everything.
+During Hurricane Andrew, Marqués Gonzalez lost everything.
 So did Hirsch.
 Both have personal, vivid memories of the destruction a powerful hurricane can cause -- and they wanted to make sure the publisher selected a newsroom that was housed in a building strong enough to keep the paper running and providing its community with potentially life-saving information if another were to hit Miami.

-"When we got this place, a huge part of the consideration was a place that we could continue to print the newspaper and publish digitally," Marquez said.
+"When we got this place, a huge part of the consideration was a place that we could continue to print the newspaper and publish digitally," Marqués Gonzalez said.
 "We've never not published in print.
 And we want to keep that streak going.
 It's been more than 100 years."